Oklahoma State vs. West Virginia NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Oklahoma State and its opponents have gone over the current 49-point total in four of seven games (57.1%) this season.
+- Oklahoma State's games this season have gone over 49 points four of seven times.

-- West Virginia has combined with its opponents to score more than 49 points in four of eight games this season.
+- West Virginia and its opponents have combined to score more than 49 points in four of eight games this season.

-- The combined points per game average of the two teams, 59, is 10 points greater than Saturday's over/under.

-- This contest's over/under is 8.1 points above the 40.9 these two squads combine to allow per game this season.
+- The two teams combine to score 59 points per game, 10 more than the total in this contest.

 - The 53.1 PPG average total in Mountaineers games this season is 4.1 points more than this game's over/under.